Realizable Standard Young Tableaux: Rectangular Tableaux

+We now employ two separate bounds to show the proportion of realizable tableaux tends to $0$, one for $m_n \leq 33$ and one for $m_n > 33$.
+Given a sequence $(m_n)_{n \in \mathbb{N}}$, we can split it into two subsequences, one consisting of terms at most $33$ and the remaining terms in the other, so that each bound applies.
+To start, we have by Theorem \ref{thm::upper and lower},

-Since $\frac{e^2(m(m-1)+1)}{2(m^m)} < 1$ for $m \geq 3$, the exponential term in $n$ dominates the polynomial term in $n$, so for fixed $m$, this quantity goes to $0$ as $n$ goes to infinity.
-For $m$ sufficiently large, we can further simplify the above upper bound as
+Suppose first that $m \leq 33$ (in fact, any bound on $m$ suffices here).
+Since $\frac{(m^2-m+1)e^2}{2m^{m}} < 1$ for $m \geq 3$, the exponential term in $n$ dominates the polynomial term in $n$, so since $m \leq 33$, this entire quantity goes to $0$ as $n$ goes to infinity.
+This handles the claim for bounded $m$, so we now handle the case of large $m$.